PDF 622 KB

 These medications can be prescribed under section 85 (General Schedule) and non-specialist medical practitioners no longer need to be accredited under the section 100 (Highly Specialised Drugs) program to be eligible to prescribe.

 For more information regarding prescribing eligibility criteria and clinical management of hepatitis C, please refer to the following websites:

-Non-specialist clinicians can gain experience in the treatment of chronic hepatitis C by treating patients with specialist support, and through participation in hepatitis C training courses offered by the ASHM.
-For more information, visit the ASHM website.
+Non-specialist clinicians can gain experience in the treatment of chronic hepatitis C by treating patients with specialist support, and through participation in hepatitis C training courses offered by ASHM Health.
+For more information, visit the ASHM Health Training Library webpage.

 From August 2018, the Communicable Disease Control Branch will refer notifications of positive hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.

 While many patients can now be treated in primary care some patients will require specialist management.

 If a patient presents with co-morbidities/features outside the scope of the clinician’s expertise with respect to the treatment of hepatitis C, then the clinician should contact a Viral Hepatitis Support Nurse to discuss the following options:

 If a patient wishes to be considered for potential clinical trials for new hepatitis C regimens, they should also be referred to a specialist.

 In addition to specialist gastroenterologists, hepatologists and infectious disease physicians, there are a number of community clinicians who are accredited or experienced in the management of patients with chronic hepatitis C in South Australia.

 Clinicians can use the following quick reference tools to assist with decision making: